-1) All exams must be taken in blue books.

-2) The book review essay must be typed.

-3) No "Incompletes" will be given except for compelling personal and/or medical reasons.

-4) No attendance will be taken, of course; but all things considered, you will not do well in the course unless you attend lectures regularly, especially since there is no central textbook.
+- 1) All exams must be taken in blue books. - 2) Both the long and short book review essays must be typed. - 3) No "Incompletes" will be given except for compelling personal and/or medical reasons. - 4) No attendance will be taken, of course; but all things considered, you will not do well in the course unless you attend lectures regularly, especially since there is no central textbook.

 Required reading: The following books (in order of use) are all required reading for the course; all are available in paperback at the Price Center Bookstore.
 The books are also to be found on reserve in the Humanities and Social Science (Geisel) Library.
 The indication of the author's name in the lecture calendar below means that you should be reading the book concurrently with that unit of material, and that there is likely to be some class time devoted to discussion of the book during that unit of material.
 I cannot be more exact than that since, although these are the course texts, they are not "textbooks" in the conventional sense, but academic monographs, and each should be read as a whole.
+So, just start reading the book where it comes into the schedule and continue until you are finished with it.